Are Wheel Spacers Actually Safe?

 A good example of a high-quality spacer that we recommend you take a look at if you plan to get a spacer is the line of Adaptec spacers.
 They are made out of T60, 61 Aircraft Grade aluminum with 10.1 steel studs, and a hub-centric ring.
 The materials and build quality are going to set you up for success when running spacers.

 This is just one example of many out there, however.
 A good general rule of thumb is to go with a trusted brand to start with and look for quality, durable materials.

 6. Why You Shouldn’t Cheap Out

-But low pricing does not mean “junk” by default when it comes to aftermarket parts, however, not at all!
+But low pricing does not mean “junk” by default when it comes to aftermarket parts.
 Once you get into looking around for aftermarket parts in general, it will eventually become common-sense when something is too good to be true.
-We touch on a lot of lower-cost wheels/tires/suspension that offers great bang for the buck; you can have a look at our other blog posts touching on some of this!

 7. Proper Installation and Cautions

 Having a spacer of good quality isn’t the only thing that will prevent you from issues.
 The installation itself is going to make or break your experience.